-Figure 3 Average effects of the Shanghai and Shenzhen Connect programs on ES ratings for such signaling.
-Firth et al. (2015) document that less-transparent firms are more affected by investor sentiment, and there is evidence that transparency is low for firms traded on China's stock markets.
+Lins et al. (2017) argues that firms signal trustworthiness by investing in CSR.
+The investment acts like insurance that pays off when investors face a crisis of confidence and the reward for being trustworthy increases markedly, such as during the Enron/World-com fraud scandals or the subprime mortgage crisis.
+These arguments can be applied to domestic firms in China, who may signal their trustworthiness to foreign investors who face an information asymmetry.
+Characteristics of China's stock market provide room for such signaling.
+Firth et al. (2015) document that firms with lower transparency are more affected by investor sentiment, and there is evidence that transparency is low for firms traded on China's stock markets.
 Allen et al. (2021) argues that institutional deficiencies in China's stock market, such as corporate governance, delisting procedures, and IPO process, can account for the poor performance of domestically-listed firms.
-Song and Xiong (2018) argue that even though China has adopted accounting regulations and standards for publicly-listed firms that are similar to most developed countries, enforcement has been lax and violation penalties low.
-Due to these, foreign investors might face greater information asymmetries about firms in China.
+Song and Xiong (2018) argue that even though China has adopted accounting regulations and standards for publicly-listed firms that are similar to most developed countries, enforcement has been lax and penalties for violations low.
+Due to these, foreign investors might face greater information asymmetries and uncertainty about firms in China.
 Investments in ES activities by firms could raise their ES ratings and signal trustworthiness to foreign investors, reducing this information gap.

 Alternatively, or in addition, foreign investors may directly influence domestic firms' ES activities.
 Dyck et al. (2019) provide evidence that investors, according to their concern with ESG performance, influence firms to improve their ESG ratings.
-Chen et al. (2020) utilize the Russell Index reconstitution and find that an increase in institutional ownership improves subsequent CSR performance.
+Chen et al. (2020) utilize the Russell Index reconstitution and find that firms with an exogenous increase in institutional ownership improve their subsequent CSR performance.
 Relatedly, Aggarwal et al. (2011) find that a rise in institutional ownership is positively associated with better subsequent governance.
-Jia et al. (2017) show that local investors react more strongly to local analysts and foreign investors to foreign analysts.
-Given this, the commencement of the Connect programs opens domestic firms to the influence of foreign investors (and analysts) that may care more about ES performance than domestic.
+Jia et al. (2017) show that local investors react more strongly to revisions from local analysts and foreign investors to foreign analysts.
+Given this, the commencement of the Connect programs opens domestic firms to the influence of foreign investors (and industry analysts) that may care more about ES performance than domestic.

 For either of these mechanisms to be at play, it must be that foreign investors at the time of the Connect program's initiation care more about ES than China's domestic investors.
 This appears to be the case.
 At the Shanghai Connect's initiation in November 2014, only two investment management funds headquartered in Mainland China had joined the Principles for Responsible Investment (PRI), an international network of financial institutions supported by the United Nations and working to promote ESG factors and incorporate them into investment practices.
 In contrast, foreign PRI signatories increased from 734 in 2010 to 1,384 in 2015.
-By 2020, there were 3,038 signatories, only 49 of which were Mainland-China-based.24 HKF investors also emphasize ES initiatives.
+By 2020, there were 3,038 signatories, only 49 of which were Mainland-China-based.
+HKF investors also emphasize ES initiatives.
 About 76% of Hong Kong's institutional investors plan to allocate similar or more resources to climate risk measurement than in the previous twelve months (HKIMR, 2022).